-It’s non-alcoholic, full of probiotics to support gut health, and made with other Whole30 compliant ingredients like grass fed collagen, fresh berries, and almond milk, so with no added sugar and no dairy.
+Refreshing, lightly sweet and good for you, this Collagen Kombucha Slushie Mocktail is packed with ingredients that’ll make you feel your best!
+It’s non-alcoholic, full of probiotics to support gut health, and made with grass fed collagen, berries, and almond milk, with no added sugar and no dairy.

 First, it tastes amazing.
 Second, it combines two of my favorite things, kombucha and collagen.
 When you talk about the trendiest of the health trends of the last few years, those are definitely at the top.

 It seems like you can’t turn around without hearing someone talk about how those things changed their life!